 Min elevation: 522 m

 Total climbing: 169 m

 Parking is available off of West Creston Road and it is a quick 5 minute walk down to the wildlife center.
 There is an admission fee for visiting.

 With a network of looping trails, you can choose how far out you want to explore.
 Most paths stay in the wetland and are flat, easy hiking.

 Song Bird Stroll

-We climbed the bird tower and enjoyed the view at the top – the entire marsh could be seen with the trails winding along below.
+It’s worth climbing up the Bird Tower to enjoy the view at the top – the entire marsh could be seen with the trails winding along below.

 Wood Duck Walk / Wildlife Tree Wander

-After finishing Song Bird Stroll, we walked along West Creston Road until we could pick up the Wood Duck Walk loop.
-We didn’t do the entire loop, but instead walked east until we could turn left onto the Wildlife Tree Wander trail.
+After finishing Song Bird Stroll, walk along West Creston Road until you can pick up the Wood Duck Walk loop.
+You can either do the entire loop or turn onto the Wildlife Tree Wander trail.

-We took the Marsh Trail to do a final loop back around to the Wildlife Center.
-This trail was a little more narrow and wild, and took us through a low line of trees between wetlands.
+Take the Marsh Trail to do a final loop back around to the Wildlife Center.
+The Marsh Trail is a little more narrow and wild, and takes you through a low line of trees between wetlands.
 The view of the valley was spectacular looking across the water: